Dear Project Shui,

 --It's Pedialyte.
 I now call it the Miracle Treatment for most of Rachaeli's ailments.

---I use it for the first line of treatment for Fever (before trying Motrin/Ibuprofen or Tylenol/Acetominophen), Diarrhea (what it's meant for), and Excessive Oral Secretions
+--I use it for the first line of treatment for Fever (before trying Motrin/Ibuprofen or Tylenol/Acetominophen), Diarrhea (what it's meant for), and Excessive Oral Secretions.

 --I use Pedialyte before adding any extra Atrovent.